 - Principles We Value

-These organizing principles were developed over three years and direct every aspect of our curriculum.
+Learn about the organizing principles that were developed over three years and direct every aspect of our curriculum.

 Using these important foundations, Feinberg will develop tomorrow’s healthcare leaders and arm them with the tools for success in many different environments.
 We invite you to learn more about our renewed curriculum.